isomerpages/mse/pages/mse50contest.md

 <p><strong>Do you have stories about what Singapore’s environment was like in the past, like the ones above?
 We want to hear all about it! </strong></p>

 <p><strong>Share your experiences of Singapore's environmental progress over the years and stand to win some limited edition goodies!
-You get an added chance of winning if you submit your old photos from the past too!
+You get an added chance of winning if you submit your old photos from the past too!</strong>

+ <h1>How to Participate</h1>

+Submit your stories/photos on MSE’s <a href="www.facebook.com/msesingapore">Facebook</a> or <a href="www.instagram.com/msesingapore">Instagram</a> page by commenting under any of our contest posts which are pinned to the top of the page.
+In your comment, please include the hashtag #50YearsOfSustainability and tag two friends.

+Tikto entryt

+Twelve (12) participants who provide the most detailed and interesting stories will be selected as winners, and will receive a limited edition MSE50 stamp set and Good Morning meme shirt each.

 <h1>Prizes</h1>
 Limited Edition MSE50 Stampset and Good Morning meme T-shirt
 <img src="/images/mse50/c4.jpg" alt="prizes" width="80%">

-<h1>How to Participate</h1>

-Submit your stories on MSE’s <a href="www.facebook.com/msesingapore">Facebook</a> or <a href="www.instagram.com/msesingapore">Instagram</a> page by commenting under any of our contest posts which are pinned to the top of the page.
-In your entry, please hashtag #50YearsOfSustainability and tag 2 friends.

-Twelve (12) participants who provide the most detailed and interesting stories will be selected as winners, and will receive a limited edition MSE50 stamp set and Good Morning meme shirt each.